By Mayo Clinic Staff

-- Temporarily stop taking certain medications and supplements
+- Temporarily stop taking certain medications and supplements.

-- Avoid eating or drinking for a certain amount of time before the surgery
+- Avoid eating or drinking for a certain amount of time.

 Your doctor will give you specific instructions to help you prepare.

-Surgeons perform splenectomy during general anesthesia, so you won't be awake during the procedure.
+Right before your surgery, you will be given a general anesthetic.
 The anesthesiologist or anesthetist gives you an anesthetic medication as a gas — to breathe through a mask — or injects a liquid medication into a vein.
-The surgical team monitors your heart rate, blood pressure and blood oxygen throughout the procedure with a blood pressure cuff on your arm and heart-monitor leads attached to your chest.
+The surgical team monitors your heart rate, blood pressure and blood oxygen throughout the procedure.
+You will have a blood pressure cuff on your arm and heart-monitor leads attached to your chest.

 Laparoscopic splenectomy isn't appropriate for everyone.
 A ruptured spleen usually requires open splenectomy.
 In some cases your surgeon may begin with a laparoscopic approach and find it necessary to make a larger incision because of scar tissue from previous operations or other complications.

 - Open splenectomy.
 During open splenectomy, your surgeon makes an incision in the middle of your abdomen and moves aside muscle and other tissue to reveal your spleen.
 He or she then removes the spleen and closes the incision.

 - In the hospital.
 After surgery you're moved to a recovery room.
 If you had laparoscopic surgery, you'll likely go home the same day or the day after.
 If you have open surgery, you may be able to go home after two to six days.

 - After you go home.
 Talk to your doctor about how long to wait until resuming your daily activities.
 If you had laparoscopic surgery, it may be two weeks.
 After open surgery it may be six weeks.

 If you had splenectomy due to a ruptured spleen, further treatment usually isn't necessary.
 If it was done to treat another disorder, additional treatment may be required.